V-Squared/v2-Plan/system/agile-workflow.md

 ---
 layout: page
 title: V²Agile Workflow on GitHub
-subtitle: All Steps from Vision to Ideas through Sprint Development to Product involving Everyone
+subtitle: Getting Started 1&#58; All Steps from Vision to Ideas through Sprint Development to Product Release.
+abstract: Agile development requires the repeated precise execution of specific workflows.
+V²Plan tools are designed to guide and assist in executing these workflows.
+This Article first shows the Overview Agile Workflow from beginning to end.
+Then you can zoom into each step of the overview which is a complete workflow in on itself.
+Each workflow is documented with three methods&#58; <strong>1)</strong> User Stories, <strong>2)</strong> Step by Step Text Tutorial, <strong>3)</strong> Video Tutorial.
+Interactive Info-graphics assist in the learning process.
+Whereas the → Agile Development Primer focus on the principles of Agile Development, these workflows focus on their implementation in daily work.
+issueNo: 60
 ---

 --------------------------